Generate API contract using OpenAPI Generator Maven plugin

 One point you should note is that when the OpenAPI Generator Maven plugin generates the Spring project for us, it will override the pom.xml file, so please back up the contents of the pom.xml file first.
 I will tell you how to configure the OpenAPI Generator Maven plugin to skip generate and override the pom.xml file later!

-Now, if you run the project with “mvn clean compile”, refresh the project, you will see the following results:
+Now, if you run the project with “mvn clean compile”, and refresh the project, you will see the following results:

 Check the pom.xml file, as I said above, you will see that it overrides the pom.xml file as well.
-To skip generate and override this pom.xml file, please open the .openapi-generator-ignore file in the root directory of the project, and add the line “pom.xml”.
+To skip generating and override this pom.xml file, please open the .openapi-generator-ignore file in the root directory of the project, and add the line “pom.xml”.
 Copy the contents of the pom.xml file that you have backed up, the next time you compile, this pom.xml file will not be overridden by the OpenAPI Generator Maven plugin anymore!

-Run “mvn clean compile” again, check the console log, you will see the following files are generated:
+Run “mvn clean compile” again, and check the console log, you will see the following files are generated:

 The package com.huongdanjava.openapispring.dto will contain the DTOs which are the Schema objects that we defined in the YAML file.